 Currently, the U.S. federal government does not directly regulate the business of insurance.
 However, Dodd-Frank established the FIO within the Department of the Treasury, which has the authority to, among other things, collect information about the insurance industry, negotiate covered agreements with one or more foreign governments and recommend prudential standards.
 On December 12, 2013, the FIO issued a report, mandated by Dodd-Frank, which, among other things, urged the states to modernize and promote greater uniformity in insurance regulation.
 The report raised the possibility of a greater role for the federal government if states do not achieve greater uniformity in their laws and regulations.
 Following the transition occurring in the federal government and the priorities of the Trump administration, we cannot predict whether any such legislation or regulatory changes will be adopted, or what impact they will have on our business, financial condition or results of operations.
 See "Regulation - Insurance Regulation - Federal Initiatives" included in the Form 10.
 The Trump administration and the Republican party have expressed goals to dismantle or roll back Dodd-Frank and President Trump has issued an executive order that calls for a comprehensive review of Dodd-Frank in light of certain enumerated core principles of financial system regulation.
 On June 8, 2017, the U.S. House of Representatives passed the Financial CHOICE Act of 2017, which proposes to amend or repeal various sections of Dodd-Frank.
 This proposed legislation will now be considered by the U.S. Senate.
-We are not able to predict whether any such proposal to roll back Dodd-Frank would have a material effect on our business operations and cannot currently identify the risks, if any, that may be posed to our businesses as a result of changes to, or legislative replacements for, Dodd-Frank.
+We are not able to predict whether any such proposal to roll back Dodd-Frank would have a material effect on our businesses as a result of changes to, or legislative replacements for, Dodd-Frank.